vvaks0/SparkSQLDataFederationDemo/README.md

 `echo "zeppelin ALL=(ALL) NOPASSWD: ALL" >> /etc/sudoers `
 `echo "host all all 127.0.0.1/32 md5" >> /var/lib/pgsql/data/pg_hba.conf`

-Log into Amabri as admin and restart the Zeppelin service
+Log into Amabri as admin

+Click on the Spark service in the left hand pane

+- Click on Configs

+- Click on the "Custom spark-defaults"

+- Add a custom property key=spark.sql.hive.thriftServer.singleSession value=true

+Restart the Spark service

+Restart the Zeppelin service

 [http://sandbox.hortonworks.com:8080](http://sandbox.hortonworks.com:8080)